How to Make The Best Homemade Halloween Slime (No Borax!)

 1. Mix the Glue and Color

-Start by squeezing the glue into a bowl.
-If you want colorful slime, this is the time to add a few drops of food coloring.
+Start by adding 1 cup glue into a mixing bowl.
+If you want colorful slime, this is the time to add a few drops of food coloring (a little food coloring goes a long way!).
 Mix it all together until the color is even.
-(Tip: Go light on the food coloring!
-A little goes a long way.)

 2. Add the Baking Soda